 How To Find Short Code Text Messages?

-The U.S. Short Code Administration can provide you with a short code.
+The easiest way to apply for a short code is with the US Short Code Administration.
 A shortcode can only be leased by the US Short Code Administration, which is the sole governmental organization that has them.

 What Is Smart Texting?